-- Characterize and predict thermophysical properties of high energy density phase change material
+- Characterize and predict thermophysical properties of novel high energy density phase change material

 - Derive “cooling power figure of merit” (FOM_q) from analytical solutions to Stefan’s problem.
 Allows for intelligent materials design and side-by-side comparizon of different materials with different thermophysical properties

 Applications: Electronics, Aviation/Automotive, Batteries, Oil & Gas, Building/Construction, Home Appliance

 - K. Yazawa, P.J.
 Shamberger, T. Fisher.
 Ragone Relations for Thermal Energy Storage Technologies, Frontiers in Mech.
 Eng., 5, 29 (2019). doi: 10.3389/fmech.2019.00029